-How to become a notary public
+How to get your notary public license

-- Be at least 18 years of age.
+- At least 18 years old

-- Be able to read and write English.
+- Able to read and write English

 How to apply

-- Complete a Notary Public Appointment or Reappointment Application.
+- Complete a Notary Public Commission Application.

 - Send us all of the following: